Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Marriott is also a transfer partner of the Chase Ultimate Rewards program.

-You can transfer points from a premium Chase card such as the Chase Sapphire Preferred or the Chase Ink Plus.
+You can transfer points from a premium Chase card such as the Chase Sapphire Preferred.
 These points transfer to Marriott at a 1:1 ratio.
 The points earned through the Chase Freedom and Chase Freedom Unlimited are also Ultimate Rewards and can be transferred to Marriott if you hold one of the premium cards mentioned above.

 The easiest way to earn Silver status is by holding the Marriott co-branded credit card issued by Chase.
 If you want to earn it the old fashioned way, you’ll need to stay 10 nights or more in a calendar year.
 Silver members receive some extra perks:

 The most notable benefits of Silver status are late checkout and 20% bonus points.

 Gold status can be earned by staying 50 nights or more in a calendar year.
 In addition to the Silver benefits listed above, Gold members receive:

 The best benefits of Gold status are free breakfast/lounge access, the possibility of a room upgrade, and enhanced internet access.